OOGEEP is funded by Ohio’s natural gas and oil industry through an

 Will the First Purchaser get a response from OOGEEP showing that a payment was received?

 A receipt or other documentation will be provided to the First Purchaser, if requested.
 An annual audit is also conducted with all First Purchasers in January of each year.
 A formal audit is also performed each year and is available to any First Purchaser or Producer upon request.
 This audit is also provided to the Ohio Department of Natural Resources, Division of Oil and Gas Resources Management, as required under Ohio Revised Code 1510.

 Will the first purchaser or producer have any say in how this money is spent, and if so, who should they contact with their proposals?

 All producers, first purchasers and oil and gas contractors are encouraged to actively participate in OOGEEP’s projects or serve on one of many Committees.
 They may also contact OOGEEP or any of the OOGEEP Operating Board members with ideas, suggestions or concerns.

 Who makes up the Operating Board?

 Ohio Revised Code 1510, and the amended OOGEEP “Program“ require that there are up to thirteen Operating Board members.
 Six of those members shall be independent producers and six of the members shall be primarily horizontal well operators.
-All producer Board members must have production in Ohio and have at least five years of active experience in the crude oil and natural gas industry.
+All producer Board members must have production in Ohio and have at least five years of active experience in the natural gas and oil industry.
 The thirteenth member must be a member of an organization that represents farmers or landowners.